tpsa-clg/cothrom/README.md

 Current state of affairs
 - modify data saving (`MCMC_SA.cpp`) & plotting (`plot.py`) to allow for multiple sets of parameters
-- change population term to allow for multiple multiple-seat groupings - not much need for an implementation to specify single-seat groupings but could do this with class inheritance where multiple-seat stuff is private in `Map` and everything else is protected, `SSMap` inherits from `Map` and makes its own single-seat stuff private?
 - contiguity term extremely inefficient (breadth-first search instead of potential matrix multiplication?)
 - no testing of alternative compactness terms e.g. something with area and perimeter, convex hull, etc. rather than number of neighbours
 - crazy idea: consider combining contiguity and compactness into one shape term (since they are quite strongly correlated anyway, i.e. reducing one generally reduces the other) - could be sort of piecewise i.e. H_C + max(H_D) when not contiguous, H_D when contiguous - would still need to check contiguity at each step but could skip a lot of compactness calculations in high-temperature phase